 NOTE – Energy saving should be carefully considered when USN applications and services apply in the facilities directly related to the people’s life (e.g. surgery room, intensive care unit, emergency room, incubator, etc.)

+Operation conditions of GHG sensors

+A GHG monitoring sensor network belonging to the WMO-GAW global network shall comply with the guidelines of the Global Atmosphere Watch (GAW) programme of the World Meteorological Organization (WMO).

+A national GHG monitoring sensor network may have to be established by national regulations, domestic or international standards which may consist of a set of specifications to describe conditions for geographic locations, target GHGs, sensing frequencies, standard reference GHGs, calculation formulas, meter configurations, device positions, and so on.
+Practitioners should check them to deploy USN applications and services.

+A local GHG monitoring sensor network also shall abide by any national regulation, domestic or international standard.
+If this requirement is not supported, monitoring results may not be certified and rejected by GHG management authorities.

 Bibliography

-[b-Deliverable 4] ITU-T FG ICT&CC Deliverable 4 (2009), Direct and indirect impact (on energy) of ITU-T standards

 [b-IPCC] IPCC Working Group 1 Report (2007), Glossary of Terms used in the IPCC Fourth Assessment Report

+[b-IPCC Guidelines] 2006 IPCC Guidelines for National Greenhouse Gas Inventories

 [b-IEEE VTC] Proc. of IEEE VTC (2003), Aggregation Tree Construction in Sensor Networks

 _____________________